hanai3Bi/Switch-OC-Suite/README.md

     - Anything above that are not in the table of official module. ([issue #4](https://github.com/KazushiMe/Switch-OC-Suite/issues/4))

   - **Recommended RAM clock: 1862.4 MHz**.
-    - **RAM clock is set permanently** via patching ptm module, rather than sys-clk.
+    - Only 1331.2 and MAX MHz could be selected in sys-clk.
     - Apply thermal paste on RAM chips and test with emuNAND before long-term usage.
     - DRAM Timing Table Adjustment:
       - 2131.2 MHz should be usable and stable for all, with throughput reached about 24.7GiB/s. (theoretical bandwidth: 31.76GiB/s @ 2131.2 MHz)